ShamserulAwsGeek/GPT-4o-Trail/README.md

 Aws some of the Market place model to capture Gen AI model responses.
 #####################################################################

-GPT-4o offers a shift in how AI models interact with multimodal inputs.
-By seamlessly combining text, images, and audio, GPT-4o provides a richer, more engaging user experience.
+GPT-4o offers a shift in how AI models interact with multimodal inputs.By seamlessly combining text, images, and audio, GPT-4o provides a richer, more engaging user experience.

 Matching the intelligence of GPT-4 Turbo, it is remarkably more efficient, delivering text at twice the speed and at half the cost.
 Additionally, GPT-4o exhibits the highest vision performance and excels in non-English languages compared to previous OpenAI models.